Back to blog

 Fixing the not-so-good parts

-• dank.style: A universal & performant styling library that is highly optimized with a babel-plugin.
-Most of the complexity of the NativeBase styling engine has been rewritten into dank.
-You can check it out here.
+• dank.style: A universal and performant styling library optimized through a babel-plugin.
+Most NativeBase styling engine complexity has been reimplemented in dank.
+Visit here to explore further.

 FAQs

-• What is the meaning of “universal”?
-The term universal covers React & React Native both, including Next.js and Expo
+• What is the meaning of "universal"?
+The term universal covers React and React Native both, including Next.js and Expo.

 • Should I use NativeBase v3?
-We invite early testers from March 6th onwards to gluestack-ui; please send a DM to @nativebase / @sanketsahu for access.
+Early testers are invited to gluestack-ui beginning March 6th.
+Contact @nativebase / @sanketsahu via direct message for access.

 • What is gluestack?
-And how is that related to NativeBase? gluestack is a full-stack framework for building modern web and mobile apps.
-It’s not live yet.
-We are working hard for the first release.
-It uses gluestack-ui as its component library.
-The creators of NativeBase are building the framework.
+And how is that related to NativeBase?
+Gluestack is a full-stack framework for contemporary web and mobile application development.
+It's not yet available.
+The NativeBase creators are developing the framework, which utilizes gluestack-ui as its component library.

 • What happened to NativeBase Startup+?
 Why was it discontinued?
-We have discontinued it in favor of the latest changes to gluestack-ui.
+Development was discontinued in favor of gluestack-ui improvements.